 Kenya is emerging as a key player in the renewable energy sector — particularly in solar power — driven by its abundant sunshine and ambitious clean energy targets.
 Government initiatives like the Feed-in Tariff program and the promotion of off-grid solutions are attracting significant investments from both local and international stakeholders.

-Investment opportunities in Kenya's solar sector span utility-scale solar farms, commercial and industrial rooftop installations, off-grid solutions for rural areas, and solar component manufacturing.
-Financing and leasing options further enhance accessibility to solar energy for businesses and individuals.
+Investment opportunities in Kenya’s solar sector span utility-scale solar farms, commercial and industrial rooftop installations, off-grid solutions for rural areas, and solar component manufacturing.
+Financing and leasing options further enhance access to solar energy for businesses and individuals.